Chirag-ahir/SFC-Preparation/README.md

 What is Apex trigger?<br>
 Trigger is a procedure in database which automatically invokes whenever a special events in database occures.

+What is Flow Definition?<br>
+A Flow Definition is the metadata structure that connects all the different versions of a specific flow, tracks which version is currently active, and holds the flow's description

 What is Flow Builder?<br>
 Flow Builder is a no-code visual workflow tool which you use to create Flow and edit existing one, it consists of Toolbox, Canvas and Button Bar.